PS5 pre-orders: Where to buy PS5

 The best TV to partner with the Sony PS5 is the LG CX.
 In our LG CX review we gave the TV a maximum score of 5 stars and, it was so highly rated, it actually won Best Gaming TV at the T3 Awards 2020.
 Naturally, the LG CX, which is available in a range of sizes, now also sits top of our best gaming TV guide, too.
 If you're looking for a TV upgrade to get the best out of the PS5 and PlayStation 5 Digital Edition consoles, then the LG CX is T3's top choice.

-We can't guarantee you'll get a PS5 console using our guide, but we can sure help you get into the best possible position to bag one when that third wave of consoles is made available.
+But, look, we can't guarantee you'll get a PS5 console using our guide.
+Things have been incredibly chaotic so far and when consoles get announced everyone is facing a race against time to surface the stock and then secure it.
+What this guide can do is help you stay on the pulse of PS5 pre-orders, meaning that you get into the best possible position to bag one when that third wave of consoles is made available.

 That's because not only is our guide updated every single day, with T3's deals team constantly hunting out live pre-orders, but also because we have listed up the very best places to lodge a PS5 pre-order and supplied some handy advice as to how to go about the mission.